-When you anonymously ask a question or write an answer, your name will not be associated with the piece of content.
-You can anonymously ask a question by clicking on the drop-down menu, "Show to followers" and selecting "Anonymous" from the list.
+When you anonymously write an answer, your name will not be associated with that piece of content.
 You can anonymously write an answer by selecting the “Write Anonymously” option in the overflow menu ("...") of the question you want to anonymously answer.

 Once you add a piece of content, you will not be able to add or remove anonymity.
 For example, if you write an answer publicly, you will not be able to change it to anonymous later and vice versa.
-An Anonymous Edit Link will allow you (or anyone with this link) to make anonymous edits to the question or anonymously edit or delete the answer.
+An Anonymous Edit Link will allow you (or anyone with this link) to anonymously edit or delete the answer.
 All actions taken on the public page (such as commenting, upvoting, etc) will be associated with your name, but you will not be identified as the contributor of any anonymous piece of content.

 II.
 Important to know: What's always public

 Any actions that are not taken using the Anonymous Edit Link will be public.
 This includes things such as:

 - Commenting (including on answers you wrote anonymously)